flaviogf/free_games/README.md

 ## :rocket: Project

+:cloud: Cloud function that returns free available games at Epic store.
+These messages are formatted to integrate into Amazon Alexa.
+This project was based on [Epic Games - Ruby Script](https://gist.github.com/dvinciguerra/9d26f7ff8fcd0bbacf9d325748dc783a) made by [@dvinciguerra](https://github.com/dvinciguerra)

 ### Requirements

-[ ] It should request free games at the epic store
+[x] It should request free games at the epic store

-[ ] It should map returned games into messages
+[x] It should map returned games into messages

-[ ] It should return a list of message
+[x] It should return a list of message

 ## :computer: Techs